 2. Chemicals:

-Boric acid and borax kill roaches and ants but applying the two are a bit tricky.
+Boric acid and borax kill roaches and ants, but applying the two is a bit tricky.

-- Boric Acid: While wearing a respirator, spread it through the house including in cabinets, under the fridge, and so forth.
+1. Boric Acid: While wearing a respirator, spread it through the house, including in cabinets, under the fridge, and so forth.
 Make sure to clean it up the next morning.
 Also, keep it away from children and pets because it can be harmful to them.

 3. Essential Oils:

-Lavender, peppermint, and other essential oils can repel many different kinds of pests including ants, roaches, and fleas.
+Lavender, peppermint, and other essential oils can repel many different kinds of pests, including ants, roaches, and fleas.
 Make your own spray by adding several drops of one of the oils below to water, then spray it around your house.
+Here are some of the best according to experts:

 4. Plants: